remiverdiesen/master-thesis/evtGAN/README.md

 - train.py: Trains the GAN and saves the trained generator.
 - generate.py: Generates synthetic samples using the trained model and saves them as .csv.
 - requirements.txt: Lists required Python packages.

+#### Using Synthetic Samples

+The synthetic precipitation data can be used for:

+- Input to hydrological models for flood event simulation.
+- Statistical analysis of extreme event frequency and intensity.
+- Training other machine learning models for prediction tasks.